moodle/devdocs/general/development/tools/phpcs.md

 import { Since } from '@site/src/components';

-## Overview

-This document describes the various code sniffing tools that Moodle recommends, their purpose, and their usage.

 [PHPCodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) is a tool used to analyse PHP code using a set of rules.
 In many cases these rules can be used to automatically fix the errors they identify.

-Moodle has published a ruleset intended to meet the [Moodle Coding Style](../policies/codingstyle/index.md), and identify any parts of the code do not conform to this style.
+Moodle has two sets of published rule-sets intended to meet the [Moodle Coding Style](../policies/codingstyle/index.md), and identify any parts of the code do not conform to this style.
+These are:

+- `moodle` - The standard ruleset which meets all variants of the coding style
+- `moodle-extra` - The extended standard which includes recommended best practices

+We recommend use of the `moodle-extra` standard, particularly when writing new code.

 ## Installation

-It is recommend that both the phpcs scripts, and the Moodle ruleset, are installed globally using Composer:
+The recommended method of installation is via the global composer command:

 ```console
 composer global require moodlehq/moodle-cs
 ```

+This ensures that you have a single copy of the standard used for all code.

 ### Configuration